Luxury residential building

 The green and twisting tower was designed by Paris-based Vincent Callebaut Architecture, which won the design competition for the project in November 2010.
 The building broke ground for construction in March 2013 and was completed in September 2017.

 Designed with the aim of achieving Leadership in Energy and Environmental Design (LEED) Gold certification, the 42,335m² building accommodates rooftop clubhouses, a swimming pool, gym facilities, car parking floors and 42 luxury apartments.

 The 20-storey Agora Tower was designed to resemble the double helix structure of DNA, with two helicoidal towers twisting around a fixed central core.
 The building contains two or four apartments on each floor.

 Each 540m² apartment is completely free of columns, providing spatial flexibility in terms of interior layout and partitioning inside.

 The residential tower is surrounded by a mineral moat to protect the privacy of the residents.
 The ground floor consists of a double-height lobby covered in transparent facades.

 The central core of the building accommodates two staircases, four high-speed elevators, one car elevator and two glazed sky garages at the entrance of each apartment.
 It also holds the vertical shafts for the main flows, which are covered by a huge bearing exoskeleton in reinforced steel.

 The landscaped basement car park was built on the car park of the pre-existing Agora Garden hotel to minimise excavation and foundation costs.
 A circular light well will allow sunlight and fresh air to reach all the four basement levels, as well as naturally ventilate the connected swimming pools and fitness facilities.

 Identical linear crystalline façades cover all levels of the tower.
-These multilayer glass or double layer façades are integrated with blinds to protect the apartments from the solar radiation in summers and reduce thermal loss during winters.
+These multilayer glasses or double-layer façades are integrated with blinds to protect the apartments from solar radiation in summer and reduce thermal loss during winters.